These are similar to the spanakopita that my Greek neighbors in Pittsburgh used to make for parties, weddings, and graduations.

 - 1-16 oz frozen box of filo dough sheets, defrosted in the fridge overnight

 - Warm the olive oil in a large skillet over medium heat.
 Add the onions and nutmeg, and cook 3 to 4 minutes stirring often until the onions soften.
 Add the spinach along with 2 tablespoons of water.
 Cover and cook 1 minute or until the spinach wilts.
 Stir in the mint and set aside.
 Place the egg in a shallow bowl.
+When the spinach is cool stir in the cheese.

 - Cut the whole stack of thawed filo lengthwise into quarters.
 Each strip will be about 3 1/2 inches wide.
 Working with 1 filo strip at a time and keeping the others covered with a barely damp towel, place the filo strip on a dry work surface.

-- Place about 1 Tbs. of the filling 1 inch from the bottom edge.
+- Place about 1 tablespoon of the filling 1 inch from the bottom edge.
 Fold the lower right corner of the pastry up and over the filling, forming a triangle.
 Roll the triangle straight forward, then again on a diagonal.
 Continue folding, forming a triangle each time, until you reach the end of the strip.
 Brush the edge of the strip with the egg to seal.
 Transfer to a prepared baking sheet.

 - Preheat the oven to 350F.
 Coat the tops of the triangles with the cooking spray.
 Bake 8 to 10 minutes or until the triangles are golden and the filling is warm.
 Serve immediately.